Josephine Lay - Publications

 Playing with words and living with fantasy are my favourite pastimes.

-I have always lived with fantasy by reading fiction most of my life but around twenty years ago I started writing; I began playing with words and I was hooked.
+I have always lived with fantasy as I’ve read fiction throughout my life but around twenty years ago, I started writing; I began playing with words and I was hooked.
 For me, writing is an escape from mundane reality, a refuge from emotional turmoil and, at times, even a therapy.
+Writing is one of the few ways in which we can become immortal.
+Your voice and mind are captured in these inky symbols we call words.
+How wonderful is that?

-I have written a novel, ‘The Over 50’s Escort Agency; a slim book of poems, ‘Inside Reality’ and a selection of short stories entitled, ‘Saffron Tones’.
-At present I’m working on another adult novel as well as compiling another poetry book.
+My first published adult novel is entitled ‘The Over 50’s Escort Agency, I also have a slim book of poems called ‘Inside Reality’ and a selection of short stories entitled, ‘Saffron Tones’.
+At present I’m editing my second adult novel ‘Refuge’ as well as compiling another poetry book.

 The first piece of creative writing I ever did, was a ‘still life’, a description of the room in which I was sitting, on a winter’s day, with the light slowly dying in the garden outside… very atmospheric.
 I had no idea then, that within a few years, this was to become an abiding pursuit.